mgajda/less-arbitrary/towards-better-union.md

 as it should contain information about error messages and to keep track from where an error has been originated^[7].

+This observation lets us go well beyond typing statement of gradual type inference as discovery problem from partial information[@gradual-typing].
-This observation lets us consider type inference as a **learning problem**, and allows finding the common ground between the dynamic and the static typing discipline.
+Here we consider type inference as a **learning problem**, and allows finding the common ground between the dynamic and the static typing discipline.